 Person of interest taken into custody after Brown University shooting that killed at least 2, officials say

-A person of interest was taken into custody overnight in connection with the shooting at Brown University, officials said on Sunday.
+A person of interest was taken into custody overnight in connection with the deadly shooting at Brown University, and a shelter-in-place order has been lifted, officials said Sunday.

-The shooting erupted Saturday afternoon in the engineering building of the Ivy League school in Providence, Rhode Island, during final exams.
+At least two people were killed and nine were wounded in the shooting Saturday afternoon in the engineering building of the Ivy League school in Providence, Rhode Island, during final exams.

+Providence Mayor Brett Smiley told reporters on Sunday that seven of those hospitalized remain in stable condition and one is in critical condition.
+One person with less severe injuries was discharged.

+"This is an incredibly upsetting and emotional time for Providence and Brown — for all of us," he said.

+"Everybody's reeling, and we have a lot of recovery ahead of us," Paxson said at the news conference Sunday.
+"Our community's strong and we'll get through it, but it's devastating."

-Surveillance video released by police shows the suspect, dressed in black, calmly walking away from the scene.
-His face is not visible and investigators said it wasn't clear whether the suspect is a student.
+Surveillance video released by police showed the suspect, dressed in black, calmly walking away from the scene.
+His face is not visible in the video and investigators said it wasn't clear whether the suspect is a student.

 A shelter-in-place for Brown University and the surrounding areas that was in place on Saturday has been lifted.